wootfish/eli.sohl.com/_posts/2020-04-26-pressing-pause-on-theseus.md

 ---

+# tl;dr

-I'll get right to the point.
-I'm putting the Theseus project on indefinite hiatus pending interested collaborators.
+I'll skip right to the point. *I'm putting the Theseus project on indefinite hiatus pending interested collaborators.*

 I still believe in the project's importance and potential.
 There are powerful ideas in here that I have not seen anywhere else.
-I don't expect non-experts to recognize their significance without a working proof of concept, which is why I've been working for several years on building just that.
-But I've been working alone, slowly, while splitting my attention between this project, my full-time job, several other side projects, and the rest of my life.
+I don't expect non-experts to recognize them without a working proof of concept, which is why I've been working for several years on building one.

-It's been slow going, and I've burned out on it several times.
-I don't know how to properly convey how mentally and emotionally taxing it is to work alone on such a large and difficult project.
-Every success is private; so is every mistake.
-No one cares about either - not until you have a finished product that they can see, use, and begin to understand in context.
-When all signs point towards that finished product being years out, it can be hard to take any satisfaction from the successes, and it can be hard to persevere through the failures.
-At the same time, I've felt an overwhelming sense of guilt at not having finished the whole thing sooner - a feeling which has tarnished every other project I've tried to take on in parallel with Theseus.
+But I've been working alone, slowly, splitting my attention between this project, my other projects, my day job as a security engineer, and the rest of my life.
+It's been slow going, and I've burned out on it more than once.

+It's hard to describe how taxing it can be to work alone on a large, difficult project like this.
+Every success is private, and so is every mistake.

+I've also felt some guilt at not having finished it sooner - a feeling which has seeped into everything else I've worked on in parallel with Theseus.
 Frankly, I'm surprised that I've been able to keep this up for so long.

-In spite of the guilt, I have taken on a couple side projects over the last year, and I've been startled both by how _fun_ they've been and how _easy_ they've felt relative to Theseus.
-Maybe this is unsurprising; unlike Theseus, none of them have been preconditioned on original research, nor have they been designed to resist state-level surveillance.
-In any case, these small successes have opened my eyes to how much more I could be doing.
+In spite of this guilt, I have taken on some small side projects lately and I've been startled both by how _fun_ they've been and how _easy_ they've felt relative to Theseus.
+These small successes have opened my eyes to how much more I could be doing.

 The project's social context has also changed - or at least, my view of it has.

+# context

 [I wrote in early 2017]({% post_url 2017-02-17-theseus-robust-system-for-preserving %})
-that the Trump administration's efforts at censoring climate research had exposed a number of failings with our current academic and social institutions.
-I still believe this, and I still believe that open access is a necessary response to these failures.
+that the current administration's efforts at censoring climate research had highlighted a number of failings with our academic and social institutions.
+I still believe this.
+I still believe that strong advocacy (in both social and technological forms) for open access is a necessary response to these failures.
 Necessary, but not sufficient.

-True, this administration (and its counterparts around the world) use censorship to further their goals, but they also use misinformation, distraction, and appeals to toxic biases - racism, sexism, classism, xeonophobia, and all the rest - to further those same goals.
+True, oppressive governments around the world are using censorship to further their goals, but it is far from their only tool.
+Others include misinformation, distraction, and appeals to toxic biases - racism, sexism, classism, xeonophobia, et cetera ad nauseum.

 In many cases these latter methods of control are much more effective, in part because to many people they are less obvious.
-We are currently seeing the results of this throughout the english-speaking world.

-I'm not arrogant or conceited enough to claim to know what to do about this.
+I'm not going to claim to know what to do about this.

-I've come to see that anti-censorship tools, while undeniably essential, are only a very small part of a very large picture.
+I have come to see that anti-censorship tools, while undeniably essential, are only a very small part of a very big picture.
+I thought Theseus could matter; I still think that, but I am no longer convinced that grinding away at this in isolation is the best use of my time.

-Frankly, this feels obvious in hindsight.
-You're probably rolling your eyes and silently judging my naivete.
-Go ahead; you're not wrong.

-It is easy to forget that just a few years ago the world looked very different.
-Particularly for moderately privileged people like myself, it was easy to fall into the trap of seeing the world's most pressing problems as abstract, concerning ideas, and not as concrete, concerning lives.

-I thought Theseus could matter; I still think that, but I also think I can spend my time in other ways that could matter much more.
+# what now?

+Good question.
+I'm looking forward to figuring that out.

+There are some interesting unpublished results that I'll be writing up for this blog once I find the time.
+But my main hope for placing Theseus on hiatus is to reclaim my free time (which this project has almost completely consumed for the last few years), so it might be a while.

-This doesn't mean the project is over.
-If I could find some interested collaborators, I would be glad to pick this project back up at any time.
+This doesn't mean Theseus is over.
+If I could find some interested collaborators, I'd be glad to pick this project back up at any time.
 I just can't keep working on it alone.

-I do still have some interesting unpublished results that I will be writing up for this blog whenever I find the time.
-But my main hope for placing Theseus on hiatus is to reclaim my free time (which this project has almost completely consumed for the last several years), so it might be a while.

-I really care about Theseus, and I don't want it to be over.
-That said, I am trying to make a (rare) concession to practicality here.
-It's painful, but it seems like the right thing to do.
+This project matters a lot to me.
+I don't want it to be over.
+That said, I'm trying to make a rare concession to practicality here.
+It sucks, but it also seems like the right thing to do.